syedamaann/low-resolution-face-recognition/README.md

 - The project makes use of the SRGAN architecture, inspired by the work of Ledig et al. (2017).
 - MTCNN is utilized for face detection, following the approach proposed by Zhang et al. (2016).
 - The Siamese Model implementation is based on the work of Bromley et al. (1994).

-## Contact

-For any inquiries or assistance, please contact [maintainer@email.com].

-Happy coding!